OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - PreferenceLoader: A Mobile Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
 - AppSync Unified: Allows you to sync and install unsigned iOS applications.

 #### Recommended Tools

 Your analyst workstation should have at least the following installed:

-- an SSH client
+- SSH client and
 - an interception proxy.

-In this guide, we'll be using [BURP Suite](https://portswigger.net/burp "Burp Suite").
+In this guide, we'll be using [Burp Suite](https://portswigger.net/burp "Burp Suite") as interception proxy.

 This is a list of useful tools we'll be referring throughout the guide: